scionproto-contrib/jpan/src/test/resources/topologies/README.txt

 Folders:
 * `minimal` is a relatively small topology without peering that is used for testing path construction in JPAN
+* `scionproto-tiny4` is the "tiny4" topology used in the scionproto SCION project
-* `scionproto-tiny` is the "tiny" topology used in the scionproto SCION project
+* `scionproto-tiny6` is the "tiny" topology used in the scionproto SCION project
 * `scionproto-default` is the "default" topology used in the scionproto SCION project